JavaScript-Open-Curriculum-Foundation/LearnMongoGitPod/README.md

 This is a brief mongo tutorial in GitPod and originally built for docker and docker compose which you can see [here](https://github.com/HansUXdev/OSS-Books/tree/master/JavaScript-First/00-JavaScript-DataBases/mongo).

 ## Using Mongo Shell to build a database
+  Type the following into a NEW terminal: ` mongo`.
+Because no one in chat wanted to help me run it in headless mode (thanks, support :-) ).

   Lets go ahead and create a new *collection* and use it.

-  Type the following into the terminal: `use learnMongo`.
+  Type the following into the terminal: `use mongo`.

   We can then show the database we are using by using the `db` command.